zebengberg/bairy/README.md

 > Display data from Raspberry Pi.

-Suppose you have several Raspberry Pi IoT-style devices on a local network.
-Each device has one or more sensors which measure and record data. `pypeck` provides a framework for these devices to report data to a single centralized hub, which in turn can share the data with users across the local network.
+Suppose you have a Raspberry Pi IoT-style devices on a local network that measures and records data. `pypeck` provides a framework to share the data across the local network.
+If you have many devices each gathering data, `pypeck` allows data to be shared with a single centralized hub which can combine and share the result.

 ## Install

-This project is intended to run on both individual Raspberry Pi devices and a centralized hub (a machine that can function as a host).
-All of these must be configured.
+This project can be run on both individual Raspberry Pi devices and a centralized hub (a machine that can function as a host).

 ### devices

-The following instruction work for Raspbian 10.
+The following instruction work for Raspbian running on a Raspberry Pi B+.

 1. Install the dependencies for the `numpy`-`pandas`-`scipy` suite.